Carbon fibre is the wonder material of the cycling world. Once it was exotic and hugely expensive, now it is commonplace and prices have tumbled.

 If you're looking for proven race pedigree, then Specialized's Tarmac series can probably win you a game of Top Trumps.
 In its various iterations, this frame has won Grand Tours, Classics and rainbow jerseys.
-The 2019 Tarmac Disc Pro version gets the latest 8000 Shimano offering in electronic form, and like most of the 2019 Tarmac range has disc brakes, though there are still a couple of rim-braked models for traditionalists.
-The Roval CL 50 wheels are shod with Specialized Turbo S-Works tyres and a Specialized Toupe saddle sits atop an S-Works carbon seatpost.
+The 2020 Tarmac Disc Pro version gets the latest SRAM Force eTap wireless electronic shifting, and like most of the Tarmac range has disc brakes, though there are still a couple of rim-braked models for traditionalists.
+The Roval CL 50 wheels are shod with Specialized Turbo S-Works tyres, there's a carbon S-Works handlebar and a Specialized Power saddle sits atop an S-Works carbon seatpost.

 This Italian brand is one of the most desirable, with its history and iconic celeste paint, and this new Specialissima is its newest creation.
 It’s a bike designed unashamedly to be as light as possible, but there’s a concession to comfort, without compromising frame stiffness.
 The carbon layup incorporates the same vibration damping CounterVail technology first seen on the Infinito CV endurance bike a couple of years ago.
 The Campagnolo Super Record groupset and Bora Ultra wheels produce a complete bike weight that tickles the UCI minimum weight limit.
 So light that it’s illegal in any UCI race.